IvaniGabrovsky/CLI-Tool/README.md

 3. Run `node src/index.js -i [name of the file]` to convert file from markdown or text to html.

-4. Run `node src/index.js -l [name of the file]` to convert file from markdown or text to html.
+4. Run `node src/index.js -l [language] -i [name of the file]` to convert file from markdown or text to html.

+5. Run `node src/index.js -i [name of the file] -l [language]` to convert file from markdown or text to html.

 # Examples